Apply or Nominate a School

 Teachers will receive introductory training, full program resources, and ongoing staff support to run YPI, but before we enroll a new school, we need to be sure the following program requirements can be met.

 - YPI will be taught in all classes of one mandatory course across one chosen grade/year level: 9 or 10.
-This is in order to be inclusive to all students.

 - Your school’s YPI Lead Teacher will be the main point of contact for YPI communications, and will provide updates on your school’s YPI project upon request throughout the year.